otto-torino/django-cookiecutter/README.md

 ## Features

-- Local environment running inside 2 docker containers, one for the app and one for the database.
+- Local environment running inside 4 docker containers, one for the app, one for the database, one for the mail service and one for tailwind.
 - Development ready django project with all packages installed and database created and ready to go.
 - Set of bin commands to perform common tasks.
 - Set of production bin commands to perform machine setup (ansible) and deploy (fabric).